Gwen Stefani Dresses Like A Christmas Tree As She Rocks Around In A Massive Green Skirt On ‘The Voice’ Finale

 The longtime coach on the NBC singing competition dazzled in a green tulle ballgown skirt as she took the stage with contestant Carter Rubin for a performance of her 2017 song “You Make It Feel Like Christmas.”

 Gwen’s dark green skirt featured cascading layers of tulle and was covered in Christmasy red bows.
-The gorgeous 51-year-old star paired the massive skirt with a matching bra-style crop top and a bow headband as she performed the holiday duet with the 15-year-old teen that she mentored and ultimately took to the winners’ circle.
+The gorgeous 51-year-old star paired the massive skirt with a matching bra-style crop top and a bow headband as she performed a holiday duet with the 15-year-old that she mentored and ultimately took to the winners’ circle.

-Carter coordinated perfectly with his singing partner in a velvet forest green tux with a red bow tie as the two performed the amazing duet, which can be viewed below.
+Carter coordinated perfectly with his singing partner in a velvet forest green tux with a red bow tie.

-On social media, fans reacted to the singer’s festive look and noted that only she could come up with such an outfit.
+On social media, fans reacted to the singer’s festive look and noted that only she could pull off such an outfit.

 “Omggggg Gwen Stefani is dressed like an actual Christmas tree on the voice but she’s like the hottest Christmas tree ever,” one fan tweeted.